kolemare/CNN-CPP/README.md

     the height, and $W$ is the width.
   - $\text{reshape}$: The operation used to flatten the input tensor $X$ into the desired output shape.

-  - This formula represents the flattening operation performed in the `FlattenLayer` of the C++ code.
+  - This formula represents the flattening operation performed in the Flatten Layer.
 The input tensor is reshaped from a 4D tensor to a flattened 2D tensor and then reshaped back to a 4D tensor with the flattened size in the last dimension.

 - <code style="color: teal;">Backward Pass</code> It reshapes the gradient from the output tensor back to the original shape of the input tensor, allowing gradients to propagate correctly through the network.